goatshriek/stumpless/README.md

 ### What can it log to?
 A primary goal of this library is to provide a consistent logging interface to a wide variety of log targets.
-This means you just need focus on defining your events and where you want them to go, without finding separate SDKs or adding daemons and plugins to get them where you want.
+This means you can focus on defining events and where you want them to go, without finding other SDKs or adding daemons and plugins to get them where you want.
 Stumpless can write logs to:
  * Simple character buffers
  * Files and Streams
  * Unix sockets (such as a local syslog daemon)